DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks: System Design

 \subsubsection{Adversarial Perturbation Generation and Transformation}

-Given a victim dataset and models trained on it, the model owner uses Algorithm~\ref{alg:adveserial} to generate adversarial images from those models to capture the dataset intelligence.
-The FGSM attack is executed on the target model $M$ to create adversarial images that capture the characteristics of the victim model, according to the Equation~\ref{eq.fgsm}.
-We use the Foolbox tool\cite{foolbox} with the specific epsilon value of $0.03$ and $l^2$-norm to conduct the attack.
-The FGSM attack was carried out on all victim models using the same seed images.
-In the case where the seed image domain is different to the victim model's image domain, the attack was carried out by re-labeling the seed images with the prediction value of the model.
-We ensure to only select adversarial images where FGSM was successful in forcing the model to give a wrong/different prediction.
+Given a victim dataset, the dataset proprietor uses Algorithm~\ref{alg:adveserial} to generate adversarial images from a target model $M$ constructed with the dataset.
+That is, the FGSM attack is performed on the target model $M$ to generate adversarial images as dictated by Equation~\ref{eq.fgsm}.

+We use the Foolbox library~\cite{foolbox} to generate adversarial images using the FGSM method.
+We use the $\ell_2$-norm metric to calculate the distance and set the epsilon value to $0.09$.
+The same seed images are used for all victim models tested to generate adversarial images.
+When the seed image domain differs from the victim model's image domain, we apply the FGSM method by re-labeling the seed images with the prediction value of the model.
+Adversarial images are selected when they successfully fool a victim model into producing an incorrect prediction.
 The adversarial perturbation $Adv_{per}$ is the pixel-wise difference between the original image $I$ and its adversarial image $Adv_{raw}$.
-The adversarial perturbations $Adv_{raw}$ is then transformed into the frequency domain, resulting in the adversarial DFT images $Adv_{Fourier}$.
-To better capture the characteristics of the dataset intelligence using the adversarial DFT images, we generate the final DFT images $Adv$ by applying a shift and log to the adversarial DFT images $Adv_{DFT}$.
-The process of generating adversarial DFT images is summarised in Figure~\ref{fig:advGenTransform}.
+We then transform the adversarial image $Adv_{raw}$ into the frequency domain, resulting in the adversarial DFT image $Adv_{DFT}$.
+To more accurately capture the characteristics of the dataset intelligence using the adversarial DFT images, we generate a \emph{centered} DFT image, denoted as $Adv$, by applying a shift operation and a logarithm function sequentially to the adversarial DFT image $Adv_{DFT}$.
+Figure~\ref{fig:advGenTransform} illustrates the process of generating a centered DFT image.
+However, for improved readability, we will refer to $Adv$ as the adversarial DFT image throughout the rest of the paper instead of using the term centered DFT images.